abhayagiri/beginning-our-day/manuscripts/markdown/vol1-talks.md

 There’s a strength and power that we build up from engaging in formal meditation practice, being on our own, and establishing a sense of solitude.
-This is, of course, important in the Forest tradition.
+This is, of course, important in the Forest Tradition.
 But it’s good to ask ourselves, *How much self-concern and self-identity can be let go of, worked with, and honed down through the practice of being in community?* As individuals, we really aren’t as important as we think